TheMasterGabriel/Neighborhood/README.md

 ## What does this do?

-While this project is ever-expanding as new discrepencies are found, this script does a few things to start with:
+This project is ever-expanding, and will continue as new discrepancies are found, but as of now this script does a few simple things:

 1. Adds the `ruby` platform to your Gemfile
 2. Adds a client-side pre-commit git hook to your repository that removes all non-ruby platform-specific gems.
 This is usually only necessary on non-*nix systems.